noviceCoder27/sales-dashboard/README.md

 Data structures used in the project are

-- Bar Graph
+- Bar Graph - For plotting order count per state
-- Pie Graph
+- Pie Graph - For plotting payment methods
-- Line Graph
+- Line Graph - For plotting orders placed in a particular time period

 ## Bar Chart and Pie Chart with Chart.js